RobertElderSoftware/roberteldersoftwarediff/README.md

    in this document, and you just need to get back to work because it's already 7pm and you're still at the office, and you just want to get this stupid thing to work, why is there no easy answer on Stack Overflow that I can just copy and paste?
 Oh man, I really need to stop doing this and
-   start saying no to these crazy dealines.
+   start saying no to these crazy deadlines.
 I have so many friends that I need to get back to and haven't spoken to in a while...
 Maybe I'll just stay until most of my stock options vest, and then I'll quit.
 This function has worst-case execution time of O(min(len(a),len(b)) * D), and requires 2 * (2 * min(len(a),len(b))) space.